cryoem/eman-deps-feedstock/README.md

 conda config --add channels cryoem
 ```

-Once the `cryoem` channel has been enabled, `eman-deps, eman-deps-cli` can be installed with:
+Once the `cryoem` channel has been enabled, `eman-deps` can be installed with:

 ```
-conda install eman-deps eman-deps-cli
+conda install eman-deps
 ```

 It is possible to list all of the versions of `eman-deps` available on your platform with: